 San Juan Hill had many black churches that moved into the area around the 1880s and 1890s.
-Among them St. Mark's Methodist Episcopal, Mt.
-Olivet Baptist and St. Benedict the Moor Church.
+Among them are St. Mark's Methodist Episcopal, Mt.
+Olivet Baptist, and St. Benedict the Moor Church.
 The area had numerous community and fraternal organizations, such as the Grand United Order of Odd Fellows, Negro Elks, and the Colored Freemasons.
 Thelonious Monk, the jazz pianist, grew up in San Juan Hill, raised in the Phipps houses on West 63rd street.
 A portion of a street in the old San Juan Hill neighborhood was named after Thelonious Monk.
 After his death, Monk's family created the Thelonious Monk Foundation to help improve music education throughout the United States.
 Jazz pianist Herbie Nichols was born in the neighborhood and became friends with Monk later in life.

 There are different opinions on why the area was called San Juan Hill.
 Some critics say it refers to the Spanish American War of 1898, fought in Cuba.
 It is also said that it was because African American veterans from the war lived in the area.
 Others say the name was given to the area due to the racial fights between African Americans and Irish American gangs.
 The 1961 film West Side Story was filmed in parts of San Juan Hill after condemning the neighborhood's buildings; piles of debris from recently demolished buildings feature in many video/film shots.